 The first step in this process is to retrieve our attention which has been scattered in both the outer world, and across a myriad of inner preoccupations.
 This re-gathering of our attention is a countercultural movement, because our postmodern culture consists mainly of a cynical commentary on all perspectives… commentaries on various personas, social styles, cultural artifacts.
 We take nothing seriously, because we recognize no fundamental truth — only the relativity of all cultural postures.
 In a way this is a breaking free of all false perspectives, social masks, superficial identities, but without the recognition of any fundamental being or soul.

 Coherence in a group is increased by the state of coherence of each individual, by participating in coherent activities (salaat, zhikr, music, ceremony), especially those activities that are harmonized by rhythm, pitch, and bodily expression.

-A coherent human being reflects a strength of being, a radiation of blessing, a power of intention.
+A coherent human being reflects the strength of being, radiation of blessing, power of intention.
 An incoherent human being lives in a state of self-contradiction, doubt, second-guessing, hypocrisy, duplicity, insecurity.

 Love is the ultimate state of coherence because it unifies the individual with the ultimate reality of the field of existence.
 Negative states such as fear, resentment, arrogance, and selfishness represent a disordering of the field.
 These negative states lead to disharmony in our relationships and, finally, leave us at war with ourselves.
 Coherence is disturbed by egoistic self-assertion.
 The humility that love engenders is a divine attribute, erasing the distorting forces of egoism.
 Practically speaking, love is a magnetism of the heart that engenders a coherent ordering of all our human faculties.